 - State Farm

-This list isn’t comprehensive, so contact your agent to see if this type of insurance is available.
+This list isn’t comprehensive, so contact your agent to see whether this type of insurance is available.

 How does ridesharing affect personal insurance coverage costs?